oceanprotocol/docs/content/tutorials/publish-file-links.md

 After creating a downloadable file URL, fill the `File*` field with the downloadable URL created in step 2.

 ![Publish - Google drive downloadable link](./images/marketplace/publish/publish-google-drive-2.png)

+_Note: Google Drive allows only shared files to be downloaded as shown in above steps.
+The above method does not work shared folder.
+As a workaround, publishers can upload a zip of a folder and upload it as a file._